Jiawei Zhang

 Biography

-Jiawei Zhang is currently the postdoctoral scholar in the Laboratory for Information & Decision Systems (LIDS) at MIT, working with Asuman Ozdaglar.
-He obtained the Ph.D. degree in Computer and Information Engineering from the Chinese University of Hong Kong (CUHK), studied in CUHK-Shenzhen with advisory of Zhi-Quan (Tom) Luo.
-Previously, he obtained the B.Sc. in Mathematics (Hua Loo-Keng talent program) University of Science and Technology of China.
+Jiawei Zhang is an assistant professor in the Department of Computer Sciences at University of Wisconsin–Madison.
+Previously, he was a postdoctoral fellow supported by The MIT Postdoctoral Fellowship For Engineering Excellence in the Laboratory for Information & Decision Systems (LIDS) at MIT, working with Prof. Asuman Ozdaglar and Prof. Saurabh Amin.
+He obtained the Ph.D. degree in Computer and Information Engineering from the Chinese University of Hong Kong, Shenzhen, with an advisory of Prof. Zhi-Quan (Tom) Luo, and was honored with the Presidential Award for Outstanding Doctoral Students.
+He obtained the B.Sc. in Mathematics (Hua Loo-Keng Talent Program) from the University of Science and Technology of China.

 Interests